Shubh96/Home-Automation/README.md

 ``` PubSubClient.h ``` is used to Publish and Subscribe data to and from the MQTT broker.

 ``` DHT.h ``` is used to get the temperature and humidity data from the DHT11 Sensor.

+After this is done, there are 3 lines in the code which have some Macro definition there to specify the pins which are being used as output and input pins.
+After that, the *ssid*, *password* of the network to which the Node MCU is connected and *server URl* of the broker that has to be use, i have used [iot.eclipse.org](https://iot.eclipse.org/).